This post may contain affiliate links.

 We tend to go for apartment-style hotels for stopovers of a few days.
 They include kitchens and washing machines, that makes life easier.
 They are towards the more budget-friendly end.

 The Golden Sands series of apartment hotels in Bur Dubai are popular and usually have swimming pools.
 They are away from the coast but in a central area.
 We’ve stayed at a couple of their apartment hotels and they’ve been pretty good.

 Consider transport options.
 As a family of four we generally find taxis are easier and cheaper than the Dubai metro.
 If you’re not sticking to a Budget luxury cars and transfers are easy to arrange.

 Getting Around Dubai

-Dubai has two metro lines, red and green, which cover most of the tourist areas in and around the city.
+When we visited, Dubai had two metro lines, red and green, which covered most of the tourist areas in and around the city.